Mutations — radical changes to living organisms at the genetic level — are said to be the “source of raw materials for evolution.”

 This fly was engineered in a laboratory experiment to grow a leg instead of an antenna.

-The considerable lengths of time claimed by evolutionists that were involved in multiple gradual evolutionary changes, ought to have left behind sufficient evidence of these changes, if mutations were as common as its supporters indicate.
+The considerable lengths of time claimed by evolutionists that were involved in multiple gradual evolutionary changes, ought to have left behind in the fossil record sufficient evidence of these changes, if meaningful mutations were as common as its supporters indicate.
 But this does not appear to be the case.
 Mutations are not only rare, they are mainly "lethal," and required major changes are "unknown."

 By far the majority of mutations are undesirable.

-And Wolf-Ekkehard Lönnig, a scientist from the Max Planck Institute said regarding the study of mutations:
+Wolf-Ekkehard Lönnig, a scientist from the Max Planck Institute, said regarding the study of mutations:

 “By the 1980’s, the hopes and euphoria among scientists had ended in worldwide failure.
 Mutation breeding as a separate branch of research was abandoned in Western countries.
 Almost all the mutants exhibited ‘negative selection values,’ that is, they died or were weaker than wild varieties.”